tectoniumhub/tectoniumhub/README.md

 # WELCOME
-Greetings to every individuals to visiting this Github profile.
-All information about **[Tectonium Hub](https://github.com/tectoniumhub)** will be discussing here
+Greetings to every individual to visiting this Github profile.
+All information about **[Tectonium Hub](https://github.com/tectoniumhub)** will be shared

 ### INFORMATION
-A junior developer who is skilled in backend and frontend workspace.
-They are also skilled in API and Application development.
-Currently they are learning many different modules and tools.
-They interested in Ethical hacking
+A skilled junior developer of backend and frontend workspace.
+Particularly focuses on API and server based development.
+Currently exploring about ethical hacking education and various modules to utilise in future development

 ### PROGRAMMING LANGUAGES
 - TypeScript